 This second component is about looking forward to what could harm the organisation or personnel.
-Safety risk management is the organisation considering the risks and hazards of the operation, and that appropriate controls are put in place to eliminate, mitigate against, or manage them so as to reduce them to As Low As Reasonably Practicable (ALARP)
+Safety risk management is the organisation considering the risks and hazards of the operation, and ensuring that appropriate controls are put in place to eliminate, mitigate against, or manage them so as to reduce them to As Low As Reasonably Practicable (ALARP)

-Safety risk management requires an understanding of;
+Safety risk management requires an understanding of:

-- Aviation Hazard – a condition or object that has the potential to cause or contribute to an aircraft accident incident.
+- Aviation Hazard – a condition or object that has the potential to cause or contribute to an aircraft accident or incident.

 - Consequence – the outcome of a hazard realising its potential and occurring

 - Likelihood – the chance (or the probability) of a hazard occurring

 - Risk – the likelihood of a hazard occurring and the resulting consequence.

 To summarise, a hazard is something that has the potential to have a negative, harmful consequence.
 A risk is the combination of a consequence and the likelihood of it occurring; a risk arises from exposure to a hazard.
 In other words, a hazard can be a source of risk.